Printers are terrible.

 - It’s a little clunky.
 Not huge, but it’s not the most compact printer out there.
 Make sure you have enough desk space for it.

-- There is no paper bypass, so if you need to print an envelope or a sheet of labels you’ll need to remove the paper tray, insert the other paper, and then re-insert the tray.
+- There is no paper bypass, so if you need to print an envelope or a sheet of labels you’ll need to remove the paper tray, insert the other paper, re-insert the tray, and then switch the paper back when you are done.

 Why is this the best printer for Mac users?